Posted : 02/18/2014

 "The end result is a simple report showing the number of miles and time traveled by the insured within each risk tier, or band," according to a statement by ISO.
 "Vehicles that are garaged in higher bands but frequently travel into lower bands may be eligible for discounts."

-ISO says it's seeking approval for the rating rule in 33 states and so far 19 have approved it.
-(Verisk would not say which states had approved the rule.)
+ISO said last year that it was seeking approval for the rating rule in 33 states, with 19 approving it so far (Verisk declined to name which states had approved it).

 "By assessing the risk of actual driving locations while protecting policyholder privacy, GeoMetric reports make it easier for insurers to use the GPS information collected via telematics to identify and award discounts to safer risks," Kevin Thompson, ISO's president of insurance programs and analytic services, said in a statement.

 ISO claims its product will give insurers a more accurate view when awarding discounts.
-Insurers already consider several telematic-derived factors, which research firm Strategy Meets Action (SMA) detailed in a recent report based on surveys and interviews with several companies in late 2012.
+Insurers already consider several telematic-derived factors, which research firm Strategy Meets Action (SMA) detailed in a report based on surveys and interviews with several companies in late 2012.
 Miles driven was the most important, with 71 percent of insurers saying that factor would help determine if a discount would be offered.
-(See: "Report: Three in four insurers moving forward with pay-as-you-go.")

 According to the report, the other main factors are:

-SMA also found that more than 70 percent of companies plan to have a PAYG product in the next few years.
+SMA also found that more than 70 percent of companies plan to have a usage-based insurance product in the next few years.
 But getting motorists to play along could prove daunting.

 Most firms polled by SMA said only 1 percent of their clients are currently enrolled in these plans, and that they expect the number to climb to nearly 5 percent by the end of 2014.
-However SMA says that could all change as PAYG becomes more familiar to consumers.
-Insurers believe PAYG could capture about 20 percent of the market by 2020, according to the study.
-(See: "As economy sinks, pay-as-you-go insurance soars.")
+However SMA says that could all change as usage-based insurance becomes more familiar to consumers.
+Insurers believe it could capture about 20 percent of the market by 2020, according to the study.

 Compare real rates and save real money